-Galvanic corrosion (electrolysis), to the boater, is the break-up of metals due to the effects of electrolytic action.
-When two dissimilar metals are immersed in a conductive fluid (salt water), an electric current is produced, much like a battery.
+Galvanic corrosion (electrolysis) is the break-up of metals due to the effects of electrolytic action.
+When two dissimilar metals are immersed in a conductive fluid such as salt water, an electric current is produced, much like a battery.
 As the current flows, it takes with it tiny bits of the softer metal.
 If not stopped, a great deal of damage could occur.

 If you operate in salt, polluted, or brackish waters, your boat should be equipped with a transom mounted zinc anode to prevent damage to those metal parts coming in contact with the water.
-The zinc is, by design, self-sacrificing.
+By design, the anode is self-sacrificing.
 It is slowly eroded away by electrolytic action and requires periodic inspection for deterioration.
-If the zinc shows extreme erosion, it must be replaced to continue protection, or damage to other metal parts may result.
+If the zinc shows extreme erosion, it must be replaced for continued protection.